matbesancon/hugo-site/content/post/2019-04-14-optimization-function-evaluation.markdown

 +++
 date = 2019-04-29
 draft = false
-tags = ["optimization", "jump", "functional", "python"] title = "Variables are not values: types and expressions in mathematical optimization" summary = """
+tags = ["optimization", "jump", "functional", "python", "julia"] title = "Variables are not values: types and expressions in mathematical optimization" summary = """
 Some digging in representations for optimization modelling